shubham-rawal/bmiCalculator/README.md

 - Understand Dart Enums and the Ternary Operator.
 - Learn about composition vs. inheritance and the Flutter way of creating custom UI.
 - Understand the difference between const and final in Dart and when to use each.
+- Understanding how Stacks work in Dart.
+- Using Navigation & Routes to display a ONE-TIME opening splash screen (currently for a fixed duration of 5 seconds).

 >This is a companion project to The App Brewery's Complete Flutter Development Bootcamp, check out the full course at [www.appbrewery.co](https://www.appbrewery.co/)